 Our Latest Study

-It’s a Man’s (Celluloid) World: Portrayals of Female Characters in the Top 100 Films of 2015
+It’s a Man’s (Celluloid) World: Portrayals of Female Characters in the Top Grossing U.S. Films of 2022

 The Celluloid Ceiling II: Production Design, Production Management, Sound Design, Key Grips, and Gaffers